code-differently/code-differently-24-q4/lesson_00/dennislipscomb/README.md

 ## The README About Nothing 😎

 Dennis is a born creative at heart.
-His creative journey started with attending The Art Institute of Philadelphia as an audio engineer and pivoting into creating music, writing music and publshing a book of spokenword entiiled HeARTwork.
+His creative journey started with attending The Art Institute of Philadelphia as an audio engineer and pivoting into creating music, writing music and publishing a book of spokenword entitled HeARTwork.

 ## The Motivation 🙏🏽